RouteToRoot/lab-01-packet-capture-basics/README.md

 All screenshots are stored in `/screenshots`:

+## Evidence

+All screenshots are stored in the `/screenshots` directory:

-- Wireshark interface selection
+- `interface-selected.png` — Wireshark interface chosen
-- Live capture view
+- `live-capture.png` — live packet capture in progress
+- `traffic-generated.png` — DNS/HTTP traffic generation
+- `capture-saved.png` — pcap file saved
-- DNS packet expanded
+- `dns-query.png` — DNS packet filtered and expanded
-- TCP handshake
+- `tcp-handshake.png` — SYN → SYN/ACK → ACK sequence
-- ARP request/reply
+- `arp-traffic.png` — ARP request and reply frames
-- Saved capture confirmation

 Each screenshot validates a specific stage of the lab and proves hands-on execution.

 ---